endoflife-date/endoflife.date/products/electron.md

 ## End-of-life

 When a release branch reaches the end of its support cycle, the series will be deprecated in NPM and a final end-of-support release will be made.
 This release will add a warning to inform that an unsupported version of Electron is in use.

+The End-of-life dates for current releases are approximated using 6 months (8x3 weeks) as the lifecycle of a release.

 ## Other Links